50 Years – Don't Stop

-50 Years – Don't Stop is a box set by British-American rock band Fleetwood Mac, released on 16 November 2018, marking 50 years since the band's formation.
+50 Years – Don't Stop is a compilation album by British-American rock band Fleetwood Mac, released on 16 November 2018, marking 50 years since the band's formation.
 Consisting of three CDs, the set spans the history of the band from 1967 to 2013.
 It was also released as a 5-LP set and a condensed single CD version.
 Unlike its predecessor, 25 Years – The Chain (1992), this album does not feature any previously unreleased material.
 It does, however, mark the first time certain tracks have been remastered or released in a physical format, as is the case with "Sad Angel".

-Other songs appear in their single edit form, like "Sands of Time" and "Heroes are Hard to Find".
+Other songs appear in their single edit form, like "Sands of Time" and "Heroes Are Hard to Find".
 Up until the release of 50 Years, these mixes had been out of print for decades.

+In November 2023, the album tallied its 260th week on the UK Albums Chart, making it the band's third-longest-charting album after Rumours and The Very Best of Fleetwood Mac.
+In January 2024, The Daily Telegraph reported that 50 Years – Don't Stop was the UK's 6th best selling album of 2023.

 Background

-50 Years – Don't Stop is Fleetwood Mac's first career-spanning collection.
+50 Years – Don't Stop is Fleetwood Mac's most recent career-spanning collection.
 It features liner notes by veteran music writer David Wild.
 The Belfast Telegraph said of the album, "The 50-track compilation is the sound of a band pulling themselves apart, and putting themselves back together, over the course of half a century."